The Winehouse Legacy: The recovery house saving and transforming the lives of struggling young women overcoming addiction in Amy's memory

 However, Grace didn’t realise the seriousness of her alcohol abuse until a near fatal brush with death shocked her into realising the damage being caused.

 ‘It was in November 2015 when I took 57 antidepressants on a litre of vodka and a litre of liqueur, and nearly died,’ shared Grace.
 ‘I woke up frothing at the mouth and I was terrified.
 'I didn’t know a way out.’

 But even after Grace made the move to seek help for her crippling addiction, residing in the hostel next door to someone selling drugs made sobriety next to impossible.
 ‘I was living a life of recovery, in a using and drinking world,’ she explained.
 ‘You can never get well, in a sense.’

-Grace needed a safe haven; a place to start afresh between leaving her rehab treatment and finding independent accommodation, which she was not yet prepared for.
+Grace needed a safe haven; a place to start afresh between leaving rehab and finding independent accommodation which she was not yet prepared for.